jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-02-computer-science-distilled-feedback.md

 ![computer-science-distilled.png](/images/2017/computer-science-distilled.png)

-I tried to ask the author for a free copy (making the promise that I will buy his second book after I read an excerpt of Chapter 2 published online)
+I got the book.
+After reading it, I asked him if I can share it with some friends and workmates.

 <!--more-->